🇸🇽Sint Maarten Dutch part

 Yes!
 You can call both mobile phones and landlines in Belgium.
 Mobile calls cost 11.8 credits per minute, while landline calls cost 0 credits per minute.
 Our rates are the same whether you're calling a personal cell phone or a business landline.

-To call Belgium from Sint Maarten Dutch part, use the format: +BE [area code] [local number].
-With DialAnyone, simply enter the full number including the country code and we'll connect you instantly.
-No need to remember special access codes or dial complicated prefixes.
+From a regular phone in Sint Maarten Dutch part, dial 011 (the international exit code), then 32, then the local number without its leading zero — for example 011 32470123456.
+With DialAnyone, simply enter the full number in the format +32470123456 and we'll connect you instantly.
+No need to remember special access codes.

 While there are apps like WhatsApp or Skype that offer free calls, they require the recipient to have the same app installed and an internet connection.
 DialAnyone calls work to any phone number in Belgium - landline or mobile - without requiring any app on the recipient's end.
 Our low rates (from $0.00/min) make it nearly as affordable as "free" without the limitations.